keybase/client/packaging/linux/README.md

 Set up docker.
 The build image will be created automatically, so long as the basics like `docker ps` are working.

+Run the prerelease build.
+(The production build is deprecated.)

+    ./docker_build.sh prerelease origin/master